danielTiringer/Social-Auth/README.md

 ## Description

-Playing around with authentication.

-# Challenges and features

-*   Implement Facebook and Google login
-*   Add regular login and registration with databases into the mix
+Playing around with authentication, implement Facebook Google and Github login, add regular login and registration with databases as an option.

+# Challenges

+*   Use different methods in php (mysqli, curl, SDK libraries)
 *   Use different programming languages to achieve a similar result

 ### Resources